Oxylibrium/Clarity-Community/CHAPTER1-PROJECTS.md

-All Clarity projects are substanially following and submit themselves to the coding style standards and methodologies set by numerous Open Source Projects.
+All Clarity projects are substanially following and submit themselves to the coding style standards and methodologies set by numerous open source projects.

 All new Clarity Projects are subject to heavy linting and standardization once inagurated on the organization.
 As a project manager, or a contributor to the project, it is your duty to:

 - Know your responsibilities in making the project active.
 - Follow policies set by Clarity.
-- Adhere to known Code style set by Clarity and OSS Foundations.
+- Adhere to known code style set by Clarity and OSS Foundations.

 ### A. Inaguration